Hatchet: A Rhetorical Device Study

 The guide includes detailed instructions for teachers, student worksheets, a plot chart, and vocabulary exercises.
 It emphasizes the importance of using text evidence to support analysis and encourages students to develop their critical thinking and writing skills.
 This study is recommended for ages 11+

-Pioneer Family Unit Study: Ages 3-5 ONLY
+Pioneer Family Unit Study: Ages 6-8

 $2.00